tfeb/csvf/README.md

 - `-s sep` controls the separator between fields, which is defaultly a space character.
 - `-m mri` controls what is printed for a missing field – usually if you've tried to print a field beyond the end of the row.
 By default it is `-`.
 - `-f fmt` controls how each field is printed.
 This is a Python format string.
 By default it is `"{0}"` which means there are double quotes around each field: you can change this by, for instance `csvf -f '{0}' ...` which will not print any quotes at all.
+- `-w` causes it to write CSV using Python's support for that.
+In that case only the missing record indicator matters: everything else is dealt with by the CSV writer.
+- `-d dialect` sets the CSV dialect for both input & output.
+See the Python `csv` module documentation for which dialects exist, but the default is usually fine.

 In addition you can *edit* the output in various ways.